KMJ-FM: Spanish ballads and hot talk

 When Henry Broadcasting acquired KKDJ, it was relocated from its studios on Shaw Avenue to a small trailer in the KSKS/KMJ parking lot, a trailer previously used by sister station KDON-FM for live remotes.
 Henry Broadcasting also changed the format of KKDJ to classic rock, to compete with KJFX.
-In September 1996, KKDJ's format changed again, this time to Spanish soft ballads as KRNC, "Romance 106."
-That evolved into a more uptempo Spanish Hits format as "Viva 106."
+In September 1996, KKDJ's format changed again, this time to Spanish soft ballads as KRNC, "Romance 106".
+That evolved into a more uptempo Spanish Hits format as "Viva 106".

 In July 2004, the station flipped to a hot talk format known as "The Edge", with the call sign KKDG, and featured Howard Stern's syndicated show in the morning.
 The talk format barely made a dent in the ratings; in February 2005, "Viva 106" was temporarily revived, while still running Howard Stern in morning drive time.

-Jack-FM
+Jack FM

 In September 2005, the format was changed again to adult hits as an affiliate of the Jack FM format, rebranded as "105.9 Jack FM", and changing its call sign to KFJK.
-Jack-FM was among the highest-rated stations in the Fresno market for several years, due to its large playlist, made up of rock, alternative and pop hits from the past and present, as well as its own unique system of playing these songs at random, hence the slogan, "Playing What We Want."
+Jack FM was among the highest-rated stations in the Fresno market for several years, due to its large playlist, made up of rock, alternative and pop hits from the past and present, as well as its own unique system of playing these songs at random, hence the slogan, "Playing What We Want".
 In addition, Jack had no DJs, which was heavily promoted.
 One station announcement said, "You don't hear someone talk in between songs on a CD, so why would you hear someone talk in between songs on the radio?"
 In response to the success of KFJK, in December 2006, KWYE changed its format, which had previously been Top 40.

 News/talk KMJ-FM

 Jack FM's popularity declined by 2009, eventually ranking 15th (out of 38).
-On March 26, 2009, KFJK changed its format to news/talk, branded as "KMJ Now," in tandem with KMJ 580 AM.
+On March 26, 2009, KFJK changed its format to news/talk, branded as "KMJ Now", in tandem with KMJ 580 AM.
 On March 27, 2009, KFJK changed its call letters to KMJ-FM.
 KMJ-FM's switch to talk created the region's fifth such station.
 At first KMJ-AM and FM shared only some programs, but today the two stations are fully simulcast.
 The ratings for both stations are combined, so it does not matter whether a listener tunes in 580 or 105.9.

 On August 30, 2013, a deal was announced in which Townsquare Media would purchase Peak Broadcasting, and then immediately swap Peak's Fresno stations, including KMJ-AM-FM, to Cumulus Media in exchange for Cumulus' stations in Dubuque, Iowa, and Poughkeepsie, New York.
-The deal was part of Cumulus' acquisition of Dial Global; Peak, Townsquare, and Dial Global are all controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Cumulus was completed on November 14, 2013.